Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 5. Choose an evacuation location

-This may be the house of a friend or family member with whom you have agreed.
-Contact him in advance and make sure that he will be in the city at about the time a hurricane should arrive.
-Be sure to find out where the nearest shelters are if you need to immediately find shelter.
+This may be the home of a friend or family member with whom you have arranged.
+Contact him in advance and make sure he will be in town around the time the hurricane is due.
+Be sure to find out where the nearest shelters are if you need to find shelter immediately.

 You should evacuate if you: